code-42/csharp-intermediate/README.md

 I got forked on GitHub!
 They say imitation is the sincerest form of flattery.
 I was so excited, until I saw the mistake in my README file showing the assignment NOT DONE.
 Oops, that's not right.
 The picture is wrong.
 It really did get done, I just got the wrong screenshot in there.
 My elation turned into deflation.

+The lesson here is: always check and double check your work.

 Examples of my work:

 - https://github.com/code-42/csharp-intermediate/blob/master/Section%205%20-%20Polymorphism/Lecture%2027%20-%20Method%20Overriding/Lecture%2027%20-%20Method%20Overriding/Program.cs